iq-motion-control/iq-module-communication-doc/docs/manual/manual_angle_control_mechanisms.rst

 radians ctrl_angle or output meters ctrl_linear_displacement (assuming meters_per_radian is non-zero.
 See :ref:`Angular v.
 Linear Control`).

 A reminder that Control Angle defines a *displacement*, not a position, and is, in general, measured relative to the module's *Zero Angle*.
-See :ref:`Setting Observed Displacement and its Relationship With Zero Angle` for more information.
+See :ref:`Setting Observed Displacement and its Relationship with Zero Angle` for more information.

 The module will rotate to the controlled displacement at the speed defined by *Maximum Angular Speed*.